nstogner/learning-http/3-http-mvp/NOTES.md

 split[2] = Protocol
 ```

-2. For each line following (that isnt empty), split on ":" a maximum of 2 times.
+2. For each line following (that isnt empty), split on ":" a maximum of 2 times:

 ```
 split[0] = Header key